Are you a current CIB Oyster Gardener?

-The Center for the Inland Bays’ Shellfish Gardening Program is a cooperative effort between the CIB, the Seagrant Marine Advisory Program, Delaware State University, Sussex County Council, Town organizations and Volunteers!
-Original support for the program was provided through a generous grant from the National Fish & Wildlife Foundation’s Five-star Restoration Challenge Grant Program.
-The program brings together scientists and volunteers in a effort to restore the American Oyster (Crassostrea virginica) to the waters of Delaware’s Inland Bays.
+The program began in 2003 through a generous grant from the National Fish & Wildlife Foundation’s Five-star Restoration Challenge Grant Program.
+The program brings together scientists and volunteers in an effort to restore the American Oyster (Crassostrea virginica) to the waters of Delaware’s Inland Bays.
+The program is now a cooperative effort between the CIB, the Sea Grant Marine Advisory Program, the Town of South Bethany and volunteers!

 - Protect young spat, giving them a chance to grow through better conditions;